HHS-AHRQ/MEPS-summary-tables-archive/README.md

 library(shiny)
 ```

-Next, open the R programs from the [app](app) folder in RStudio, highlight the code and click **Run** or **Run App** (if available).
+Next, open the R programs from the [apps](apps) folder in RStudio, highlight the code and click **Run** or **Run App** (if available).
 Only one Shiny program can be run at a time in RStudio.
 Note that local links in the navigation bar will not work as expected when using Shiny to run the tables (an external server is needed).

 ## Code